aalhour/C-Sharp-Algorithms/README.md

 # C# ALGORITHMS [![Build Status](https://travis-ci.org/aalhour/C-Sharp-Algorithms.svg?branch=master)](https://travis-ci.org/aalhour/C-Sharp-Algorithms)

-#### Implementations of Data Structures and Algorithms in C#.
+A C# plug-and-play class-library project of standard Data Structures and Algorithms.
+It contains 35+ Data Structures and 30+ Algorithms designed as Object-Oriented isolated components.
+Even though this project started for educational purposes, the implemented Data Structures and Algorithms are standard, efficient, stable and tested.

 ## DESCRIPTION

-It originally started out as an interview preparation project.
+This project originally started out as an interview preparation project.
 However, after receiving a great amount of positive responses on [reddit](https://redd.it/3etf9f), and noticing excitement from a few [GitHubers](https://github.com/aalhour/C-Sharp-Algorithms/graphs/contributors) to contribute furthermore to it, the project took on a different meaning.
-So I decided to keep maintaining it as a reference for data structures and algorithm implementations in C# as well as my research side-project under these topics.
+So, I decided to keep maintaining it as a reference for data structures and algorithm implementations in C# as well as my own research side-project under these topics.

 #### Solution Hierarchy: